NBK-code/IMDB_Movie_Rating_Prediction/README.md

 1. **Dummy variable trap**: remove one column of one-hot encoded categorical variable to avoid correlation between features.
 2. **Multicollinearity**: find the correlation matrix of quantitative variables and remove any correlated feature that has a correlation coefficient of >0.7 with any other feature.
 3. **Data leakage**: First perform the train-test split and then impute the missing values (in train, val and test set) based only on the train data.
+This ensures that there is no data leakage from test set to train set.
 4. **Feature normalization**: Decision tree based algorithms are scale invariant.
 But neural networks perform better with normaly distributed features.
 Most of our quantitative variables turned out to have a highly skewed distributions.
-Sklearn PowerTransformer was used to normalize the features.
+Hence sklearn PowerTransformer was used to normalize the features.

 ## Model Selection
 The work concerning model selection is available in the [IMDB_mrp_Model_Selection.ipynb](https://github.com/NBK-code/IMDB_Movie_Rating_Prediction/blob/main/IMDB_mrp_Model_Selection.ipynb) notebook.